gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Integration-webhooks-gij-self-managed.md

 ---

 Trigger immediate reindex of your repositories from remote systems via webhooks.
-For more information about this topic, see <a href='https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/web_hooks/web_hooks.md'><b>About GitLab Webhooks</b></a>.
+For more information about this topic, see [About GitLab Webhooks](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/web_hooks/web_hooks.md).

+&nbsp;

-## Getting started
+### Getting started

 Setup webhooks for your configured integration/repositories from remote systems by enabling the feature first.